Angelina Tan: House of Representatives (20132022)

-Governor of Quezon (2022Present)
+Governor of Quezon (2022present)

-Tan ran for governor of Quezon in 2022 2022, challenging incumbent Danilo Suarez, who was seeking reelection.
+Tan ran for governor of Quezon in 2022, challenging incumbent Danilo Suarez, who was seeking re-election.
 She had Lucena councilor Anacleto Alcala III as her running mate for vice governor.
-She won in all 39 municipalities and 2 cities, and garnered around 790,534 votes over Suarez's 320,296 votes.
+She won with around 790,534 votes over Suarez's 320,296 votes.
 Tan became the first woman to hold the post.

+In 2024, Tan founded the Stand Up Quezon (Stan Q) local political party.
+She would later run for re-election under the party in 2025 unopposed.

 Personal life

-Tan is married to Ronnel Tan, an engineer and regional director for the Department of Public Works and Highways, and have 2 children.
-Their son, Keith Micah ("Atorni Mike"), succeeded her as representative for Quezon's 4th congressional district in 2022.
+Tan is married to Ronnel Tan, an engineer and regional director for the Department of Public Works and Highways, and together, they have three children and two grandchildren.
+Their sons Keith Mikhal ("Kim") and Keith Micah ("Mike") are also in politics.
+Kim is a member of the Quezon Provincial Board from the 2nd district since 2025, while Mike serves as representative for Quezon's 4th congressional district since 2022, succeeding her.